 A mathematical error was discovered during an examination of the original designs of the Wanapum Dam spillway.
 When engineers recalculated the original design formulas, they found that additional concrete and/or reinforced steel should have been included in the construction of the monolith No. 4 and all of the other 13 monoliths on the dam.
-Now that the root cause has been determined, Grant PUD and its contractors are working to repair monolith No. 4 and strengthen the whole spillway.
+With the root cause determined, Grant PUD and its contractors worked to repair monolith No. 4 and strengthen the whole spillway.

 Goal 3 - Intermediate pool raise

 Grant PUD and its contractors repaired and stabilize the spillway to prepare for the Intermediate Pool Raise.
 Working on authorization from FERC after enough work was completed in the repair plan, Grant PUD raised the level of the reservoir by 17 feet from Nov.
 25 to Dec.
 1. The utility then raised the reservoir to normal operations on March 21, 2015.

 Goal 4 - Restoring the spillway and reservoir

 Wanapum Dam's reservoir was restored to its normal operating range on March 21, 2015.

 Closed shoreline areas were marked with no trespassing signs.
 To ensure public safety, Grant PUD personnel and law enforcement officials patrolled and enforced trespassing laws in these locations.

 Grant PUD staff, security contractors and area law enforcement patrolled the shoreline of the Wanapum reservoir to monitor and protect cultural resource sites seven days a week.